networkRob/rLab-eos/Readme.md

 - The `CVP_IPADDRESS` parameter is optional, this is if a bare startup-config is created and the device should start streaming to CVP.
 - The `CVP_KEY` parameter is optional, this is if a bare startup-config is created and the device should start streaming to CVP.
+- The `USERNAME` parameter is optional, this is if a bare startup-config is created.
+It will generate a local user account in EOS.
+- The `PASSWORD` parameter is optional, this is if a bare startup-config is created.
+It will generate the password for the local user account.
 - The `MGMT_BRIDGE` parameter is optional, this is if you wish to attach the cEOS containers Management0 Interface to this network.
 - The `MGMT_NETWORK_GATEWAY` parameter is optional, this is if a bare startup-config is created, but should be specified if the `MGMT_BRIDGE` parameter is set.
 - The `LOCATION` parameter should be set to `local` as default.
 Update this to the url of any private/remote registries.